 In this example, we have created an HTTP trigger Azure App with the output binding to Azure Blob Storage.
 The Azure function is configured to accept both GET and POST methods.
 Since we are building this app to ingest data we will have to invoke this app using the POST method.
 With setup ready, the data should be sent into the app service as binary data.
 The ‘Content-Type’ should be set to text/plain.
 The Azure App will read the input binary stream and write it to the blob storage using output binding property in the function app.
 With this, we could send data into Azure from any application which supports a web service call.

 Data is transferred through the HTTPS protocol, so the data is encrypted during the transfer.
 We can also secure the app by setting the authorization level.
 If the authorization is set to anonymous, then anyone with the URL can hit the endpoint.
 The recommended authorizations are function and admin level, where you will need the authorization key along with the URL to invoke the Azure app.

 Like any HTTP endpoint, we have a 100 MB limit on the request body size.
 So, this solution cannot be used for huge files.
 But we can always partition the files into smaller chunks and ingest.

-If your company has been using FTP to temporarily land the source files before ingesting into Azure, this approach would be a wonderful alternative as a pay per use subscription.
+If your company has been using FTP to temporarily land the source files before ingesting them into Azure, this approach would be a wonderful alternative as a pay-per-use subscription.
 You can find pricing details of Azure Functions here.